brunokoga/Montevideo/magicItems_dir/rings.md

 **Description**

 A _minor ring of spell storing _contains up to three levels of spells (either divine or arcane, or even a mix of both spell types) that the wearer can cast.
 Each spell has a caster level equal to the minimum level needed to cast that spell.
-The user need not provide any material components or focus to cast the spell, and there is no arcane spell failure chance for wearing armor (because the ring wearer need not gesture).
+The user need not provide any material components or focus to cast the spell, and there is no arcane spell failure chance for wearing armor (because the ring wearer need not gesture.
 The activation time for the ring is the same as the casting time for the relevant spell, with a minimum of 1 standard action.

 For a randomly generated ring, treat it as a scroll to determine what spells are stored in it.
 If you roll a spell that would put the ring over the three-level limit, ignore that roll; the ring has no more spells in it.